calinux-py/PowerShell/Terminal Password Protection/README.txt

     If the entered password is incorrect, the script will provide feedback and allow for additional attempts until the maximum limit is reached.

 Important Notes

+    CreatePassword.ps1 must run first to create the encrypted password file or the script will fail.

     Make sure to keep the encrypted password file secure and accessible only to authorized users.